bahrus/be-adopted/README.md

 2. It changes its attribute from be-adopted to be-loaded.

 So if my-web-component's internal shadowDOM opts in to incorporate be-loaded, it will "adopt" the styles.

+## Why?

+**The strong case:**  Sometimes a web component is specifically designed to allow the consumer to provide templates that are used within its shadow DOM.
+This component provides a common usage pattern for specifying styles as well.

+**The weak case:** Sometimes a web component doesn't provide enough flexibility as far as styling.
+This component can help in a pinch.